ntu-dasl-sg/storm-goni/GoniDamageModel/README.md

 - Completely.damaged..rel..se: Standard error of the estimated number of completely damaged houses
 - Completely.damaged..abs..se: Standard error of the estimated number of completely damaged houses

-In the graphics folder, maps of the estimated damage rate and number of damaged houses are provided.
+In the graphics folder, maps of the estimated damage rate and number of damaged houses are provided as well as a KML file for visualisation on Google Earth.

 ## Model limitations (Please Read!)